Pigeon Forge Fourth of July Clint Black concert reset for 2021, fireworks to continue

 The 20-minute fireworks display will be simulcast by WIVK-FM 107.7 FM radio station in Knoxville.

-For more information about Pigeon Forge events and activities in Pigeon Forge, visit the official website
+For more information about Pigeon Forge events and activities in Pigeon Forge, visit the official